ember-cli/ember-cli.github.io/_posts/2013-04-03-common-issues.md

 In order to access your ember-cli application from your desktop's web browser, you'll have to open some forwarded ports into your VM.
 EmberCli uses two ports:

-* For serving assets, this one defaults to `4200` but can be configured via `--port 4200`
+* One port for, For serving assets, this one defaults to `4200` but can be configured via `--port 4200`
-* For live reload, this one is choosen dynamically, but can be configure via `---live-reload-port=9999`
+* One port for, For live reload, this one is choosen dynamically, but can be configure via `---live-reload-port=9999`

 To make vagrant development seamless these ports will need to be forwarded